-Michael Jordan & Scottie Pippen, Tiger Woods & Steve Williams, Jerry Rice & Steve Young…some of the greatest partnerships of all time worked so well because of the support, trust, and collaboration they had with one another.
+Michael Jordan and Scottie Pippen, Tiger Woods and Steve Williams, Jerry Rice and Steve Young…some of the greatest partnerships of all time worked so well because of their support, trust, and collaboration.
 Achieving victory is an all-hands-on-deck kind of job.
 Coaches and sports nutritionists/dieticians, when working together, can build better athletes.

 After years in the sports nutrition field, I’ve determined that habit formation is the most important factor for success.
 In and outside of training, what they repeatedly do determines the level of athlete they will become.
 If they automatically fill up bottles with an electrolyte mix and sip at regular intervals, they’ll stay hydrated.
 If they routinely make a post-session meal with the appropriate carbs, fat and protein, they will recover faster and get stronger.
 As a coach, you have the daily access and influence needed to help foster real change in sports fueling and hydration habits.
 As famed author James Clear says, “Success is often a result of committing to the fundamentals over and over again.”